Entered December 2018; revised January 2020

 Valenciennes, Musée, Watteau et la fête galante (2004), under cat.
 71.

-No Watteau drawings can be associated with La Collation, although the artist surely relied on studies from the model for the four figures in this painting.
-A drawing by Watteau’s assistant, Pierre Antoine Quillard, repeats the essential elements of La Collation, but he supplemented the number of figures at the picnic.
-Also, he added a subsidiary group at the far left that is akin to the couple in Watteau’s arabesque Le Galant jardinière, a drawing now in the Washington National Gallery of Art (Rosenberg and Prat 161).
+No Watteau drawings can be associated with La Colation, although the artist surely relied on studies from the model for its four figures.
+A drawing by Watteau’s assistant, Pierre Antoine Quillard, repeats the essential elements of La Colation, but he supplemented the number of figures at the picnic.
+He also added a couple at the far left that is akin to the pair in Watteau’s arabesque Le Galant jardinière, a drawing now in the National Gallery of Art, Washington (Rosenberg and Prat 161).
 Whereas some of Quillard’s early studies copy his master’s drawings, often reflecting lost works, others copy Watteau paintings.
 Moreover, some of Quillard’s drawings are his own variations on Watteau’s themes and thus are unreliable guides to his master’s inventions.

-Critical attention has focused primarily on the Watteau painting La Collation sur l’herbe, formerly in the Kaiser Friedrich Museum and now in the Sammlung Oskar Reinhart.
+Critics have focused primarily on the Watteau painting La Colation sur l’herbe, formerly in the Kaiser Friedrich Museum and now in the Sammlung Oskar Reinhart.
 Its position in a publicly accessible institution and its color made it doubly attractive.
 Watteau’s original painting is less appealing, especially since it has not been seen publicly since the early eighteenth century and is known only through the black and white print.
 Consequently, most Watteau scholars have paid it little if any attention.

 Of the few authors who have commented on the lost painting, both Montagni and Roland Michel dated the work to c.
 1715, while Adhémar preferred 1716.
 Certainly the painting predates the closely related version in the Sammlung Oskar Reinhart.